Back To Top

 Changes in a graduate student’s enrollment are under the jurisdiction of the Graduate School of Management.
-Most enrollment changes, i.e., adding and withdrawing from courses, can be done using the online registration system.
-Instructions for adding or withdrawing from courses are available at marquette.edu/mucentral/registrar.
+Most enrollment changes, i.e., adding and dropping courses, can be done using the online registration system.
+Instructions for adding or dropping from courses are available at marquette.edu/mucentral/registrar.

-After the close of registration each term, the student must notify the Graduate School of Management directly and complete appropriate forms before any enrollment change will become effective.
+After the close of registration each term, the dropped course becomes a withdrawal from the course and the student must notify the Graduate School of Management directly and complete appropriate forms before any enrollment change will become effective.
 It is not sufficient for a student to notify the course instructor or someone in the department office.
 The Course Drop or Withdrawal Form is available via our website at business.marquette.edu/academics/forms.

+Students must be registered by the deadline to register for each session in which a class is offered, as outlined in the Academic Calendar.
 A student is responsible to ensure that his/her course schedule for each term accurately reflects the courses he/she plans to attend and may not attend courses in which he/she has not officially registered.
-The University does not retroactively register students for courses after a term is completed and reserves the right to deny credit to any student who fails to officially register in any course within the term in which the course is offered.
+The University does not retroactively register students for courses after the deadline to register for a session or after a term is completed and reserves the right to deny credit to any student who fails to officially register in any course within these time limitations.
 All courses for which the student is registered are subject to tuition and in some cases, additional fees.
 The student is responsible for any payment due on all officially registered courses, regardless of attendance.

-Students who wish to add one or more courses after the close of registration must contact the Graduate School of Management at (414) 288-7145 or firstname.lastname@example.org to ‘request to add a course’.
-Courses are not routinely added.
-Normally, if a student has missed the first class or the class was otherwise not available to the student, including an existing wait list, the course will not be added to a student record.
+Students who wish to add one or more courses after the close of registration must contact the Graduate School of Management at (414) 288-7145 or email@example.com to ‘request to add a course’.
+Courses are not routinely added and late registration is not guaranteed.
+Because the deadline to register was missed, the Graduate School of Management reserves the right to deny any late registration, based on the circumstance that caused the student's need for a late registration request.
+If a student has missed the first class or the class was otherwise not available to the student, including an existing wait list, the course will not be added to a student record.